gcallah/MiscWriting/AI/AIAlchemists.md

 disease and hardship only means drawing out my existential angst over a longer and longer stretch of meaningless existence.

-Someone like Kurzweil never seems to consider if these "silicon-based humans" need a purpose.
+Kurzweil and his ilk never seem to consider if these "silicon-based humans" need a purpose.
 Let us say we grant that his fantasy of a world in which most "humans" are actually machines comes true, won't any of them ever ask "What is the point of all this computation we are doing?"
-Or will they be fully satisfied simply to compute more and more things, faster and faster, without any clue as to what end they perform all of this computation?
+Or will they be fully satisfied simply to compute more and more things, faster and faster, without any clue about for what end they perform all of these calculations?